kobenguyent/codeceptjs-rphelper/README.md

 To use this helper you need to provide the following info:

-    - `token`: which can be found by navigating to the user profile page, clicking the username drop-down in the right header and selecting the "Profile" option > "UUID" – is a unique user identifier.
+    - `token`: which can be found by navigating to the user profile page, clicking the username drop-down in the right header and selecting the "Profile" / "UUID" – is a unique user identifier.
 UUID is used in automated test configuration files for a user authentication instead of a password.
 It will allow you to post data, without logging it in the UI.
     - `endpoint`: your reportportal host + `api/v1` for instance: `http://localhost:8080/api/v1`
     - `launchName`: the launch name you want, if not provided, the suite title will be used
     - `launchDescription`: the description of your launch, if not provided, the description will be empty